China's Xi acknowledges Covid frustration sparked protests and hints of easing rules, EU official says - ExBulletin

 The latest wave of protests is unprecedented since the pro-democracy movement in Tiananmen Square in 1989.
 Since Xi came to power in 2012, the Communist Party has tightened its grip on all aspects of life, launched a crackdown radical against dissent and built a high – state surveillance technique.

-Xi’s remarks come as parts of China show indications they will ease some Covid restrictions, including lifting lockdowns and allowing some Covid patients to quarantine at home, following protests widespread anti-lockdowns across the country.
+Xi’s remarks come as parts of China show they will ease some Covid restrictions, including lifting lockdowns and allowing some Covid patients to quarantine at home, following anti-coronavirus protests. widespread lockdowns across the country.

+Foreign officials noted Beijing’s shift on pandemic restrictions.
+US Under Secretary of State Wendy Sherman said on Friday that widespread protests in China “had the effect” of relaxing some Covid rules.

+Speaking at an event at American University, Sherman noted that the protests had died down and said part of the reason was that they were “really having an effect”, citing the example of China letting people quarantine at home.

-From next Monday, public transport operators in Beijing, the Chinese capital, will no longer ban passengers if they do not have a negative Covid-19 test result taken within the previous 48 hours, the official announced on Friday. municipal government in a notice.
+From next Monday, public transport operators in the Chinese capital Beijing will no longer ban passengers if they do not have a negative Covid-19 test result taken within the previous 48 hours, the municipal government announced on Friday. in a notice.

 The new rule, which applies to buses and the metro, is a reversal of the city’s tougher lockdown measures announced 10 days ago.

-However, the country has still not announced any roadmap for reopening and removing its myriad nationwide Covid restrictions.
+However, the country has still not announced a roadmap for reopening and removing its myriad nationwide Covid restrictions.

-The top official in charge of China’s Covid response told health officials on Wednesday that the country faces a new stage and a new mission to control the pandemic.
+The top official in charge of China’s Covid response told health officials on Wednesday that the country faces a “new stage and mission” in controlling the pandemic.

 |